-The school will accept verbal and/or written grievances, however if the grievance proceeds to the formal stage, this must be provided by the employee in writing and the school will request this if it was first raised verbally (see form - notification of grievance form).
+We will accept verbal and/or written grievances, however if the grievance proceeds to the formal stage, this must be provided by the employee in writing, and we will request this if it was first raised verbally (see form - notification of grievance form).

-It is a requirement of the school that all formal grievances are in writing and in the circumstances where an employee refuses to comply, the grievance procedure may not proceed.
+It is a requirement that all formal grievances are in writing and in the circumstances where an employee refuses to comply, the grievance procedure may not proceed.